 This recycling initiative includes three parts: composting, single-stream recycling, and specialty-waste recycling.
 Composting has already begun at Sts.
 Mary & Elizabeth, with 3,126 pounds of food waste diverted from the landfill in just the first three weeks of the program.

-Single-stream and specialty-waste recycling are scheduled to begin in Summer 2013.
+Single-stream and specialty-waste recycling began in Summer 2013.
 Specialty waste recycling is especially exciting because it will handle items that have never been recycled before, such as disposable surgical drapes and IV bags.

 Preliminary estimates suggest that nearly $500,000 in savings could be realized if KentuckyOne Health’s Louisville facilities divert 35% of landfill waste.
 This research indicates that not only is recycling good for the environment, it can generate enormous cost savings!